 We invite you to participate in this exciting project to honor a legacy and narrow the generation gap through story and dialogue.
 StoryCenter is offering this project as our gift to young people and elders across the nation.
 We will help you share stories about lifting your voices and taking action in your communities and about the impact of the legacy of the Civil Rights Movement in your life.
 And we will make those stories accessible online to any and everyone who cares about human and civil rights.
 Attend one of our free All Together Now Storied Sessions listed below.

 Storied Session Details

-Beginning in September and stretching over the balance of 2013 in cities across the U.S., we are offering free half-day intergenerational Storied Sessions for young people and elders.
+Beginning in September 2013 and stretching into 2014 in cities across the U.S., we are offering free day-long intergenerational Storied Sessions for young people and elders.
 Using our time-honored Story Circle process, each participant will be supported in creating a story in his or her own words with an accompanying picture.
 Each text and image will be uploaded to the All Together Now portal on www.Cowbird.com, showcasing the whole body of work.
 Visitors to Cowbird will be invited to upload their own stories, cross-linking with All Together Now.
 The end result will potentially be hundreds of stories sharing and enlivening our collective legacy of civil and human rights.